Haseem12/retailsage/php-backend-guide.md

         echo json_encode(["sales" => $sales]);

     } elseif ($action == 'read_single') {
-        // This endpoint might be public for the printer app, but secured in a real app.
         $id = $_GET['id'] ?? null;
         if (!$id) { http_response_code(400); echo json_encode(["message" => "No ID provided"]); exit(); }